-484 5.2.1 Data fit as a function of model parameterization
+5.2.1.
+Data Fit as a Function of Model Parameterization

 Data misfit, defined by equation (3), for various models is shown in Figure 15.
 For the data to be considered fit well, a value of misfit below about 2.0 should be achieved.
-Figure 15a shows the misfit for the isotropic model, in which Vsh = Vsv so that $\gamma_s = \gamma_c = \gamma_m = 0$ .
+Figure 15a shows the misfit for the isotropic model, in which Vsh = Vsv so that $\gamma_s = \gamma_c = \gamma_m = 0$.
 This map reveals the Rayleigh-Love discrepancy.
-Across most of Alaska the Rayleigh and Love wave dispersion data cannot be fit simultaneously with an isotropic model, and average misfit (eqn.
-(3)) is 2.41.
+Across most of Alaska the Rayleigh and Love wave dispersion data cannot be fit simultaneously with an isotropic model, and average misfit (equation (3)) is 2.41.

-490 As discussed in section 4.3, there is a substantial trade-off between crustal and mantle anisotropy anisotropy, $\gamma_s$ , in the Colville Basin we cannot estimate $\gamma_c$ reliably.
-In this basin, we allow

-491 that broadens the posterior distribution for both $\gamma_c$ and $\gamma_m$ , but reliable simultaneous estimates

-492 of these variables are possible in most places.
-However, due to the exceptionally large

-494 anisotropy in the sediments and mantle but not in the crystalline crust (i.e., $\gamma_c = 0, \gamma_s \neq 0 \neq \gamma_m$ ), model including mantle and crustal (or sedimentary) radial anisotropy, the data can be fit acrossthe entire region of study with an average misfit of 0.78.
+As discussed in section 4.3, there is a substantial trade-off between crustal and mantle anisotropy that broadens the posterior distribution for both γ_c and γ_m , but reliable simultaneous estimates of these variables are possible in most places.
+However, due to the exceptionally large anisotropy, γ_s , in the Colville Basin, we cannot estimate γ_c reliably.
+In this basin, we allow anisotropy in the sediments and mantle but not in the crystalline crust (i.e., $\gamma_c = 0, \gamma_s \neq 0 \neq \gamma_m$), but outside the basin, the model includes anisotropy in the crystalline crust and mantle but not the sediments (i.e., $\gamma_s = 0, \gamma_c \neq 0 \neq \gamma_m$).
+The resulting data misfit is shown in Figure 15b.
+With the model including mantle and crustal (or sedimentary) radial anisotropy, the data can be fit across the entire region of study with an average misfit of 0.78.